OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 ---
 title: Create add-in commands in your manifest for Excel, PowerPoint, and Word
-description: 'Use VersionOverrides in your manifest to define add-in commands for Excel, PowerPoint, and Word.
-Use add-in commands to create UI elements, add buttons or lists, and perform actions.' ms.date: 02/04/2022 ms.localizationpriority: medium
+description: Use VersionOverrides in your manifest to define add-in commands for Excel, PowerPoint, and Word.
+Use add-in commands to create UI elements, add buttons or lists, and perform actions. ms.date: 02/04/2022 ms.localizationpriority: medium
 ---